 The WIFE (that HATES sports) – 9-6

-Week 13 opens with a high-quality trio of games on Thanksgiving: Bears-Lions, Cowboys-Eagles and Seahawks-49ers.
+The NFL Week 13 Picks open with a high-quality trio on Thanksgiving: Bears-Lions, Cowboys-Eagles and Seahawks-49ers.
 But the real gem is Patriots-Packers on Sunday afternoon, a potential Super Bowl preview.

 Over in the “Pick Your Knows” department, well, here it goes – like ripping a band-aid off, do it quickly – THE WIFE (that HATES sports) has moved into first place.